Workflow Infrastructure for Ops and RevOps

 Governed Execution

-Hub MCP routes the request, and the Control Layer decides what can run automatically, what waits for approval, and what stops with a reason.
+Hub MCP routes the request, and Policy OS decides what can run automatically, what waits for approval, and what stops with a reason.

 Client LLM